Volunteering at Camp Quality

 Health Forms including immunizations

 The interviews are designed to help us to get to know each other better.
-The actual interview may include the following: introductions, more traditional Q&A, and maybe even some problem solving or role-play situations.
+The actual interview may include the following: introductions, more traditional Q&A, and maybe even some problem solving or scenario questions.

 Please know we have created this process to enable us to select the best applicants to work with our campers and not to intimidate potential volunteers.
 We invite you to relax and, more importantly, be yourself.

 Camp Quality is committed to providing volunteers with quality training programs to set them up for success at camp as well as in their lives outside of camp.
-You’ll learn how to problem-solve, team-build, sing and support our campers to have an amazing camp experience!
+You’ll learn how to problem-solve, team-build, camp song and traditions and support our campers to have an amazing camp experience!